ksmettela/Java-Depedency-Lombok/README.md

 - Use the provided API or user interface to perform CRUD operations on the employees in the database.

 ## Usage
 The Employee Database System provides APIs or user interface to perform CRUD operations on employees.
-You can use the available endpoints or UI to:
+Use the available endpoints or UI to:

 - Add a new employee to the database
 - Retrieve employee details by ID, name, or other criteria